structureddynamics/Open-Semantic-Framework-Installer/README.md

 General Options:
--h, --help                              Show this help section -v, --verbose                           Make this insaller verbose -c, --configure-installer               Configure the options used by this installer --list-configurations                   List the current configuration used by the installer tool
+-h, --help                              Show this help section -v, --verbose                           Make this installer verbose -c, --configure-installer               Configure the options used by this installer --list-configurations                   List the current configuration used by the installer tool